bitrebell/CrushBot/README.md

 - Ensure the bot is running (`python bot.py`)
 - Check the console for error messages

-### Downloads fail
+### Can't play in voice chat
+- Make sure there's an active voice chat in the group
+- Verify the bot has permission to join voice chats
+- Add the bot as an admin with voice chat permissions
+- Ensure you're using the bot in a group, not in a private chat

+### Music playback fails
 - Verify your Spotify API credentials are correct
 - Check your internet connection
-- Some songs may not be available for download
+- Some songs may not be available

 ### "TELEGRAM_BOT_TOKEN not found" error
 - Make sure you created the `.env` file